top of page

 If Marie’s daughter has a son, what is Marie’s relationship to the father of this grandson?

 No math.
 No calculations.
-This is a simple question about family relationships.
+This is a straightforward question about family relationships.
 How does that make you feel?

-No need for complicated calculations.
-Some simple reasoning should do.
+No need for complex calculations.
+Some simple reasoning will suffice.

 While walking through a forest, you might see old logs covered with a yellow coating.
 These are slime molds.
 They could change how we think about ‘intelligence’.
 They are at the limit between plants, animals, and fungi.
 They don’t have a brain or a head, yet they can solve some problems better than we can.
 We use their ‘intelligence’ to improve our computers.
 One day, they might become a crucial part of robots.
 Imagine robots without a brain doing things we can’t do ourselves.
 They could tell us in a millisecond that Marie is the stepmother of the son’s father.

-“The way humans solve problems is by thinking about them.
-They build up ideas upon ideas.
-They end up needing the most powerful computers to handle a problem that we can solve very easily without even thinking about it.”
+“People solve problems by thinking about them.
+They build ideas on top of ideas.
+Eventually, they require the most powerful computers to handle a problem that we can solve very easily without even thinking about it.”

-Should we accept the idea that there might be a better way to solve problems than relying on human thinking?
+Should we accept the idea that there could be a better way to solve problems than relying on human thinking?

 We, The People, won’t let a slime tell us what to do.
 We have an answer: